briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     #### Best Practices
     - Always have a known good backup
     - Install from trusted sources
+    - Confirm the source
+    - Visit the developers site directly
+    - Many OS systems will only allow signed apps

 - Automatic updates include security checks/digital signatures.
 They are mostly trustworthy